MonoidMusician/pudding/docs/typetheory.md

 -- ^ That is what not to do, but it is familiar and you can write it down “on paper”
 ```

+This is how Dhall is specified on paper, although implementations should use NbE for efficiency: https://github.com/dhall-lang/dhall-lang/blob/master/standard/beta-normalization.md#functions

 ## Intrinsic vs Extrinsic typing

 Intrinsic is where each term has a unique type: when you have a lambda, its argument is annotated, for example.